Unforeseen medical treatment

-- To take advantage of your European Health Insurance Card, you should consult a doctor who is registered with the state healthcare provider in France (conventionné).
+- To take advantage of your European Health Insurance Card, you should consult a doctor who is registered with the state healthcare system ("conventionné").

 - You must pay the doctor directly.
-The doctor will fill out a treatment form (feuille de soins) and a prescription if necessary.
-The treatment form is necessary to claim any refund.
+He or she will fill out a treatment form ("feuille de soins") and, if necessary, a prescription.
+You will need this treatment form to claim any refund.

-- To take advantage of your European Health Insurance Card, you should consult a dentist who is registered with the state healthcare provider in France (conventionné).
+- To take advantage of your European Health Insurance Card, you should consult a dentist who is registered with the state healthcare system ("conventionné").

-- You must pay the dentists directly.
-The dentist will fill out a treatment form (feuille de soins) and a prescription if necessary.
-The form is necessary to claim any refunds.
+- You must pay the dentist directly.
+He or she will fill out a treatment form ("feuille de soins") and, if necessary, a prescription.
+You will need this treatment form to claim any refund.

-- Patients will have to pay a daily hospital fee
+- You will be charged a daily hospital fee.

 - For any major medical treatment, you will be charged a flat-rate contribution in addition to the daily hospital fee.
-These charges are non-refundable in France but you may be able to seek reimbursement when you are back home.
+These charges are non-refundable in France, but you can always seek reimbursement once you return home.

-- If you are admitted to a private hospital or clinic, try to ensure that it is also registered to provide state healthcare.
+- If you are admitted to a private hospital or clinic, make sure that it is also registered to provide state healthcare ("conventionné") .

-- Reimbursements are claimed from the local CPAM office (Caisse Primaire D'Assurance Maladie) in France.
+- Reimbursements are claimed in France from the local CPAM office (Caisse Primaire D'Assurance Maladie).

-- You will need to provide the treatment form (feuille de soins), copies of receipts and prescriptions, a copy of your European Health Insurance Card (EHIC), your address of residence and your bank details, including International Bank Account Number (IBAN) and Bank Identifier Code (BIC).
+- You will need to provide the treatment form ("feuille de soins"), copies of receipts and prescriptions, a copy of your European Health Insurance Card, your address of residence and your bank details, including International Bank Account Number (IBAN) and Bank Identifier Code (BIC).
 Confirmation of your refund will be sent to your home address.

 - You can claim back around 70% of the standard treatment cost.

-If you have been unable to claim a refund during your stay in France you should contact your national health insurance provider when you return home to claim a reimbursement.
+- If you were unable to submit a claim during your stay in France, contact your national health insurance provider when you return home.